reportportal/docs/src/md/src/DashboardsAndWidgets/WidgetCreation.md

 **Widget view**

-> **Note:**
+> **Use case:**
 >
-> Let's assume that a filter conditions are: launch name contains Regression.
-And a user chooses this filter for widget.
-Each test in > > launches in the filter has a set of the attributes such as: `function: (order, team, configure, administrative)`, `type: (backend,
+> **Situation:** As a Project Manager or Test Lead, a I want to see the most unstable place in his product ( application).
-> API, Unit, UI)`, ...., `marketstate: (open, close)`, `role: (ProjectManager, Member, Admin)` and other.
-The attributes can be
-> different in deendences with your project needs.
+> **Solution:** All test cases in my project in ReportPortal have an attributes.
+For example `function: (order, team, configure, administrative)`, `type: (backend, API, Unit, UI)`, ...., `marketstate: (open, close)`, `role: (ProjectManager, Member, Admin)` and other.
+The attributes can be different and dependend on your project needs.
 >
-> Then a user chooses **key attributes** (for test cases or launches) for different widget levels.
-1 level = 1 key attribute.
 >
-> Let's assume that for the first level user chooses attribute key = `function`, for the second `type` and for the 3rd - `marketstate`
+> A user  can create a Component Health Check Widget and set attribute key = `function` for the 1st level, for the 2nd -`type` and for the 3rd - `marketstate`
 >
-> So that a user will see on the first level a several groups.
-All groups will contains only test cases with attribute which contain
+> So that a user will see on the first level a several groups: order, team, configure, administrative.
+All groups will contains only
-> attribute key `function`.
-And each group has been grouped by attribute value.
+> test cases with attribute which contain attribute key `function`.
+Each group has been grouped by attribute value: order, team,
->
+> configure, administrative.
-> When a user clicks on the group, system will show the second level of the widget.
-All test items on the second level will be contain
+> If a user clicks on the group `function: order`, the system will show the second level of the widget.
+All test items on the second
-> attribute of clicked group (for example `function: order`) and attributes which contain attribute key from the second level.
+> level will be contain the attribute `function: order`and attributes which contain attribute key: `type`.
+And these items will be
+> grouped by attribute values: backend, API, Unit, UI.
+> The same logic will be applied for the next levels.